tylerapritchard/TESSGI_Tut_Step0/Step0.md

 The most common way to do this is to open up our computers command line terminal and navigate to the directory from which you would like to work on TESS data using the command line.

 #### For Apple OSX - Open up your terminal application under Applications/Utilities/Terminal

+You should see something like this: (*I'm pretty sure I'm not using the default color scheme here, it would be good to update it. with whatever the most default of defaults is*)

 Then, navigate to your target directory (it will open up in your 'home' directory, /Users/{username}), which is fine.
 You can also make a new directory,  say TESS, and move into that directory using the command line,  e.g.